forta-network/docs/docs/scanner-pools.md

 In order to make scan nodes operational and generate rewards, a node pool must have stake.
 While there is no upper bound on the stake:

 - Both the pool owner and delegators can stake on a pool.
-- Node count of the pool affects how much of the deposited stake can be allocated.
+- More nodes in a pool means more of the deposited stake can be allocated.
 - The pool owner decides how much of the owner and delegated stake should be allocated.

 !!! danger "Density affects the rewards"